kneeecaps/discordQuoteBot/README.md

   -Install the bots dependencies using pip

-PLEASE NOTE THAT THE INSTRUCTIONS BELOW ARE FOR THE BOT TO WORK AS SOON AS POSSIBLE AND WITHOUT MUCH EXTRA EFFORT.
-THE BOT CAN GET BETTER PERFORMANCE BY COMPLETING A LONGER CONFIGURATION PROCESS BUT I WILL NOT EXPLAIN THAT HERE.

 YOU CAN CHANGE THE NAMES OF THE FILES AND ALL THAT STUFF, BUT YOU WILL HAVE TO MODIFY THE CODE, WHAT IS LISTED BELOW IS JUST WHAT I HAVE USED

 Add the bot's token, which you should get from the discord developer website, to a file called `TOKEN.txt`.